mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 To ensure that your model will work with the Call ML Model action, follow the guidelines in this section.

-The MLKit comes with native support to ONNX Runtime, which means Mendix developers are free to use the right machine learning framework or library for their use cases.
-Mendix developers can use the native ONNX operators or use the major machine learning libraries like Tensorflow, PyTorch, scikit-learn, XGBoost, etc. to develop their models, preprocessing, and post-processing actions.
 To learn more about design patterns that can be applied to the Inference process, and specifications that for pre/post-processing while using Mendix components, Java Actions, or embedding it into the model directly, see [Design Patterns].

 ### 4.1 Model Building

 The MLKit comes with native support to ONNX Runtime, which means Mendix developers are free to use the right machine learning framework or library for their use cases.
-Mendix developers can use the native ONNX operators or use the major machine learning libraries like Tensorflow, PyTorch, XGBoost, etc. to develop their models, preprocessing, and post-processing actions.
+Mendix developers can use the native ONNX operators or use the major machine learning libraries like Tensorflow, PyTorch, scikit-learn, XGBoost, etc. to develop their models, preprocessing, and post-processing actions.
 The artifacts (HDF5, protocol buffers, pickle, etc.) should be converted to ONNX computation graphs in order to integrate them into apps using the ML Kit.
 ONNX community develops and maintains the converters for many ML frameworks.
 Please check out the ONNX repository for further information.

 Please follow the link for getting information on supported tools.

 ### 4.2 Pre-Trained Models

 To integrate a pre-built (propriety or public) ML model into a Mendix app, please take into the account the following:

 - Compatibility of the model internal representation (IR) version with the ML Kit